Brian Lopez (musician): Solo career

-In 2014, Lopez released his second record, "Static Noise," with a large event at Tucson’s premier independent music venue Hotel Congress’s Club Congress.
+In 2014, Lopez released his second record, "Static Noise," with a large event at Tucson's premier independent music venue Hotel Congress’s Club Congress.
 Music Express again gave it 4.5 out of 5 stars and said "Lopez is without a doubt one of the best songwriters of his generation."
 More European and US touring followed.

 The French chamber orchestra The Color Bars Experience featured Lopez, along with recording artists Eric Pulido from the band Midlake and Mark Gardener from the band Ride, on their "Plays Nick Drake" tour across Europe in 2016.
-Lopez sang lead vocals on selected numbers from Nick Drake's iconic 1972 album "Pink Moon".
+Lopez sang lead vocals on selected numbers from Nick Drake's 1972 album Pink Moon.

 In addition to his solo work, during this period, Lopez played in Howe Gelb's band Giant Sand and had inclusion on the album "Tucson".
 Lopez's musical contributions to the record were noted by The New York Times in July 2016.

 In 2018, Lopez produced his third solo record, “Prelude” released by Wooden Tooth Records, a low-fi record he wrote and recorded in his Tucson home.
 The album received critical acclaim.
 In 2020, Lopez was a featured performer in John F. Kennedy Center for the Performing Arts Across America's "West Arts."

 In 2022, Lopez released a number of singles, including "Remedios" and "Pretty Compass".

 Lopez's songs have been used in film and tv scores including Frank and Cindy starring Renee Russo and Oliver Platt in 2015, the Netflix original series October Faction in 2020, CBS's border drama Coyote in 2021, and Amazon Prime Video's series Night Sky starring Sissy Spacek and J.K.
 Simmons in 2022.

 XIXA

-In addition to his solo career, Lopez was a founding member of the band XIXA with singer-songwriter Gabriel Sullivan in 2012.
-The group was originally called “Chicha Dust.”
+In addition to his solo career, Lopez was a founding member of the band Xixa with singer-songwriter Gabriel Sullivan in 2012.
+The group was originally called "Chicha Dust."
 The band focused its music towards latin roots, with psychedelic cumbia covers and original desert rock.
 Lopez and Sullivan co-lead the band and collaborate on the creative direction, lyrics and music.
 In 2015, the band released their debut EP "Shift and Shadow," followed by their debut LP "Bloodline" in 2016.
 In 2017 the band was approached by English film director Alex Cox to score the end credits for his film "Tombstone Roshomon".
-The song was later taken off the film due to a publishing dispute but was released as a single "Tombstone Roshomon” in 2018.
-In 2019, XIXA released their second EP “The Code.”
+The song was later taken off the film due to a publishing dispute but was released as a single "Tombstone Roshomon" in 2018.
+In 2019, XIXA released their second EP "The Code.”

 Since 2016, the band has toured extensively in the US and Europe, playing numerous music festivals including South by Southwest in Austin, Texas, Vive Latino in Mexico City, and Lowlands in Utrecht, Netherlands.
-In the spring of 2021, XIXA released its second studio album “Genesis,” which Rolling Stone France named the 6th best album of 2021.
+In the spring of 2021, XIXA released its second studio album "Genesis," which Rolling Stone France named the 6th best album of 2021.
 During the COVID-19 pandemic, XIXA played numerous virtual concerts including a festival in Peru.